How to See In-Page Analytics in WordPress (The Easy Way)

 How to Set Up In-Page Analytics

-Enhanced Link Attribution is a fancy way of describing being able to tell which link is which if you have two links to the same URL on a page.
+Enhanced link attribution is really a fancy way to describe being able to tell which link is which if you have two links to the same URL on a page or use anchor links for a one-page website.

 For example, say you have a donate page where visitors can donate to your cause.
 You have a link to the page in your navigation, a callout on your home page, and a link in your footer to donate.
-When you turn on enhanced link attribution, the Google extension you just installed will be able to tell you which one of those 3 links were clicked.
+Using the Google extension, you’ll be able to tell which one of those 3 links were clicked the most.

 The easiest way to turn on enhanced link attribution in WordPress is with ExactMetrics.